muksmuks/rl/docs/_posts/2022-05-14-what-is-reinforcement-learning.md

 Let's unpack it a bit, shall we?

 **Sequential** - The agent decides upon an action based on the state it is presented by the environment.
-As a result of that, environment presents another state and decision-making opportunity for the agent.
+As a result of that, environment presents reward, another state and decision-making opportunity for the agent.
+This continues till a terminal state is encountered
+(death if we formulate human life as a Reinforcement learning problem)

 **Decision Making** - The action to take given the state so as to maximize cumulative rewards